bradwindy/OneRoom/app/README.md

 ## Licenses

-Licenses are included within their own packages or within LICENCES file.
+Licenses are included within their own packages or within LICENCE file.
 A list is available in licenses.csv